Package 'geneticae'

 Description

 The Site Regression model (also called genotype + genotype-by-environment (GGE) model) is a powerful tool for effective analysis and interpretation of data from multi-environment trials in breeding programs.
-There are different functions in R to fit the SREG model, such as the GGEModel from the GGEBiplots package.
-However, this function has the following improvements:
+There are different functions in R to fit the SREG model, however, this function has the following improvements:

 • Includes recently published robust versions of the SREG model (Angelini et al., 2022).